 Victory did not settle America’s fate

-But the United States of America as we know it was not created automatically when Britain signed the Peace of Paris or when the last British soldiers left New York in November 1783.
-The greatest challenge that faced America after defeating the most powerful military on earth was creating a functioning union between the former colonies (now called states) that would allow the United States to truly become one nation.
+The United States of America as we know it was not created spontaneously when Britain signed the Treaty of Paris or when the last British soldiers left New York in November 1783.
+The greatest challenge that faced the newly independent states was creating a functioning union that would bind the states into one nation.

-The greatest challenge that faced the newly independent states was creating a functioning union that would bind the states into one nation.The states’ becoming one unified nation was not a given early in its history.
-One of the greatest controversies after the Treaty of Paris was this issue: Would America be a collection of individual, sovereign states loosely tied together by a confederation or would the individual states be unified as a nation—bound together by a powerful national government that would allow it to act as a single nation?
+The greatest challenge that faced the newly independent states was creating a functioning union that would bind the states into one nation.The states’ becoming one unified nation was not at all a given early in its history.
+One of the greatest controversies after the Treaty of Paris was this issue: Would America become a collection of individual, sovereign states loosely tied together as a confederation, or would the individual states be unified as a nation—bound together by a powerful national government that would allow it to act as a single nation?

 That issue took years to settle.
-If it were not for a series of miracles and compromises, the United States could have easily ended up permanently being a confederation of sovereign states (similar to today’s European Union)—or even fragmented into separate nations dominating various regions of the American landmass.
+If it were not for a series of miracles and compromises, the United States could have easily become a confederation of sovereign states (similar to today’s European Union)—or even fragmented into separate nations across the various regions of the American landmass.
 Imagine North America looking like Africa, Europe or South America—a continent containing several independent nation-states.

 It wasn’t until 1787 that the controversy began to be settled.
 Because of the inefficiencies of the Articles of Confederation (made obvious by the infamous Shays’ Rebellion), the states agreed to send delegates to Philadelphia to discuss making improvements to the Articles of Confederation.

-Eventually the delegates decided that the convention would become a constitutional convention, with the goal of designing an entirely new system of governance based on the principles of federalism.
-The challenge was whether or not an agreement could be reached on a constitution that all states (large and small, north and south) would ratify.
+Eventually, the delegates decided that the convention would become a constitutional convention, with the goal of designing an entirely new system of governance based on the principles of federalism.
+The challenge was whether or not the delegates could agree on a constitution that all states (large and small, north and south) would ratify.
 The stakes were high.
 Failure at the Philadelphia convention could have resulted in a regional fracturing of America—preventing one union from coming into existence.

-Again, this outcome was not only possible, but was highly likely given the political atmosphere of early American history.
+Again, this outcome was not only possible, but was highly likely given the political atmosphere of early America.

 But, in about four months, the delegates were able to produce a new Constitution for the United States of America.
 It would bind the states into a strengthened union led by a national government with more powers.
-This was achieved through savvy politics, political compromise and not addressing some of the most divisive issues of the time (such as slavery).
+This was achieved through savvy politics, political compromise and intentionally not addressing one of the most divisive issues of the time—slavery.

-But with the convention a success, the next order of business was convincing the individual states to ratify the proposed Constitution.
-The document itself stipulated that it needed to be ratified by at least nine states before it would go into effect.
-The challenge was getting large states like Virginia and New York to vote for ratification because, as large and powerful states, they had the most to lose in diverting more authority to a national government.
-Though the Constitution could have theoretically been passed without a state like Virginia, that would have ultimately left the land divided.
+After the Constitutional Convention finally had a finished document, the next order of business was convincing the individual states to ratify the proposed Constitution.
+The document itself stipulated that it needed to be ratified by at least nine states before it could go into effect.
+The challenge was getting large states like Virginia and New York to vote for ratification because, as large and powerful states, they had the most to lose in surrendering more authority to a national government.
+The Constitution could have theoretically been passed without all states ratifying it, but that would have ultimately left the land divided.

-But all states eventually ratified the Constitution.
-The whole process was not completed (for the original 13 states) until Rhode Island finally joined the new union in 1790.
-With all 13 original colonies/states joining the union under the new Constitution, America was set on course to develop as one unified nation—eventually spanning from the Atlantic to the Pacific.
+But all states eventually did ratify the Constitution.
+The whole process was completed (for the original 13 states) when Rhode Island finally ratified the new Constitution in 1790.
+With all 13 original states joining the union under the new Constitution, America was set on course to develop as one unified nation—eventually spanning from the Atlantic to the Pacific.